Mirantis/compliance/README.md

 > **NOTE:** Both the UCP and DTR components leverage the eNZi authentication and authorization service component for authentication and authorization across an entire Docker Enterprise Edition cluster at the Standard and Advanced tiers.

-The [`examples/DockerEE-Moderate-ATO`](https://github.com/docker/compliance/tree/master/examples/opencontrol/DockerEE-Moderate-ATO) folder contains an example that you can use as a starting point for generating your SSP.
+The [`examples/opencontrol/DockerEE-Moderate-ATO`](https://github.com/docker/compliance/tree/master/examples/opencontrol/DockerEE-Moderate-ATO) folder contains an example that you can use as a starting point for generating an SSP at the FedRAMP Moderate baseline.
 It also includes additional placeholder `component.yaml` files that can be used to document your organization's adherence to the appropriate controls and that which aren't covered by the functionality of Docker Enterprise Edition.
 These have been organized in to separate directories representing each control family (e.g. `AC_Policy/`, `MA_POLICY/`, etc).

 ### Download and run Compliance Masonry

 You can download the [Compliance Masonry](https://github.com/opencontrol/compliance-masonry/) command-line tool for your specific OS from the releases page [here](https://github.com/opencontrol/compliance-masonry/releases).

-After you've cloned or downloaded the contents of this repository to your machine, you can generate your SSP docs based on the *DockerEE-Moderate-ATO* example as follows:
+After you've cloned or downloaded the contents of this repository to your machine, you can generate your SSP docs based on the [DockerEE-Moderate-ATO](https://github.com/docker/compliance/tree/master/examples/opencontrol/DockerEE-Moderate-ATO) example as follows:

 1. Navigate to directory containing the example